GlobalPlatform: History

 Visa Inc. introduced the Visa OpenPlatform smart card specification in April 1998 to support the development of multi-application smart cards based on Java Card technology.
 In 1999, Visa donated the specifications to the OpenPlatform Consortium in order to drive wider adoption.
 The OpenPlatform Consortium and the specifications themselves were renamed GlobalPlatform later that year.
 Mastercard joined the association in 2001, who intended to include MULTOS.
 American Express joined in 2009.
+In 2025, the governance of PSA Certified was handed over to GlobalPlatform.

 Specifications

 The specifications cover security, interoperability, and multi-application functionality.
 Key components include lifecycle management for secure application handling, a Card Manager for central control, and security domains for application isolation.
 The specifications also define secure channel protocols for data communication and offers an API.

 In recent years, GlobalPlatform has expanded its scope beyond physical smart cards to include other technologies or form factors that require a secure element.
 These include embedded SIMs (eSIMs), Trusted Execution Environments (TEEs) that provide a secure area independent of the device operating system, and IoT devices.

 The GlobalPlatform specifications and security frameworks are incorporated into other industry standards.
 For example, they form part of the ETSI/3GPP standards that define how SIM cards are used to authenticate users on mobile networks.
 GlobalPlatform is also used within the EMV standard to secure card, contactless, and smartphone-based payments.